 Introduction

-Offer a summary of the project you want to procure a vendor for.
-Make it brief, with a few main points, and explain who you are as an organization — what you do, what your industry is, etc. Make sure you also include the proposal's due date.
+Begin with a summary of the project.
+Make it brief, highlight the main points, and explain who you are as an organization — what you do, what your industry is, etc. Make sure you also include the proposal's due date.

 Company Background

-Provide detailed information about your organization — your objectives, mission, similar projects you had in the past, info about the people in your company who will review the proposals, etc.
+Provide detailed information about your organization, including your objectives, mission, similar projects you had in the past, the people in your company who will review the proposals, etc.

 Project Description

-Be as detailed as possible when explaining what the vendor needs to provide, what tasks they need to complete, or the products you need to obtain.
-Include the entire scope of work detailing specific duties that you need them to perform.
+Be as detailed as possible when explaining what the vendor needs to provide, the tasks they need to complete, or the products you need to obtain.
+Include the entire scope of work and detail the specific duties you need them to perform.

 Proposal Requirements